Thais Di Marco © Luciano Enchanted

 About Liza Sulaiman

-Liza Sulaiman (1994) grew up in Amsterdam in a family with Iraqi and Belarusian roots.
+Liza Sulaiman (she/her) grew up in Amsterdam in a family with Iraqi and Belarusian roots.
 She began dancing hip-hop at a young age with Solid Ground Movement and performed in productions by Alida Dors and Bryan Druiventak.
 After completing a Bachelor’s degree in Law, she pursued Contemporary Urban Dance at Fontys University of the Arts, where she graduated in Choreography.
 In the years that followed, she received support from DeSingel in Antwerp, ICK Amsterdam, and Productiehuis Rotterdam.

 In her work, Liza focuses on what is often avoided: underexposed stories, suppressed emotions, and repressed imagery.
 She investigates how we relate to our own bodies and those of others in an unequal world.
 At the same time, she is drawn to the nuances of human existence, where memory and forgetting, stillness and intensity, and the digital and physical subtly converge.
 Balancing these polarities, she weaves movement, video, and sound into poetically layered, transformative multidisciplinary performances.